Mr Shimansky visits a diamond mine

 The Kimberley Process was established in 2003 to try and stamp out conflict diamonds and prevent them from landing up on unsuspecting people’s fingers.
 As a result, you can, for the most part, trust that the diamonds you buy from reputable sources are ‘conflict-free’.
 But are they mined and traded in a sustainable and humane way?
 Are they hurting or helping the communities that grow up around them?
 Does your jeweler really know where the diamonds and metals originated, and what the conditions are like for the families on those mines?
 These are the broader questions that need to be addressed when purchasing a diamond in an ethical and environmentally sustainable way.

 It’s important to distinguish between the origin of the diamond and the provenance.
 The provenance of the diamond is the person who sold it to you; and the origin would be the mine at which it originated.
 It is important to establish the origin and provenance of the diamond you choose for your special jewelry creation, to be truly assured.

-Mostly, jewelers are unable to trace their diamonds all the way back to the originating mine, as these stones pass through many hands along the supply chain.
-For real assurance, you need to be able to trace the diamond via a microscopic code lasered onto the girdle of the stone – or source your stone from one of the rare jewelry manufacturers that have a license to by rough diamonds directly from the mines – like Shimansky.
+Mostly, jewelers are unable to trace their diamonds all the way back to the originating mine, as these gemstones pass through many hands along the supply chain.
+For real assurance, you need to be able to trace the diamond via a microscopic code lasered onto the girdle of the stone – or source your diamond from one of the rare jewelry manufacturers that have a license to buy rough diamonds directly from the mines – like Shimansky.